isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Choir.md

 To sustain our choir’s excellence, our singers are regularly coached by internationally renowned choral conductors, composers, and clinicians, providing them with invaluable exposure to further develop their talents.</p>
-<p>&nbsp;In 2017, 2019, and 2023, Xinmin Chorale successfully staged public
+<p>In 2017, 2019, and 2023, Xinmin Chorale successfully staged public concerts
-concerts at the Esplanade Concert Hall as part of the <strong>Limelight</strong> series, which showcases some of Singapore’s finest school choirs and symphonic bands at Esplanade – Theatres on the Bay.</p>
+at the Esplanade Concert Hall as part of the <strong>Limelight</strong> series, which showcases some of Singapore’s finest school choirs and symphonic bands at Esplanade – Theatres on the Bay.</p>
-<p>&nbsp;Beyond performances, we actively engage in exchange programmes and
+<p>Beyond performances, we actively engage in exchange programmes and combined-school
-combined-school performances, such as the SuperNova Concert, hosted by Anglo-Chinese School in 2019, by Xinmin in 2022, and by Fairfield Methodist School in 2023 and 2025.&nbsp;</p>
+performances, such as the SuperNova Concert, hosted by Anglo-Chinese School in 2019, by Xinmin in 2022, and by Fairfield Methodist School in 2023 and 2025.&nbsp;</p>
 <h4><strong>Accomplishments</strong></h4>
 <ul data-tight="true" class="tight">
 <li>